 Obstruction of CSF absorption (eg, when leukemia or carcinoma involves the meninges)

 Obstruction of arterial flow

 Benign tumors grow slowly.
 They may become quite large before causing symptoms, partly because often there is no cerebral edema.
 Malignant primary tumors grow rapidly but rarely spread beyond the CNS.
-Death results from local tumor growth and thus can result from benign as well as malignant tumors.
-Therefore, distinguishing between benign and malignant is prognostically less important for brain tumors than for other tumors.
+Death results from local tumor growth and/or tumor-related hemorrhage and thus can result from benign as well as malignant tumors.

 Symptoms caused by primary tumors and metastatic tumors are the same.
 Many symptoms result from increased intracranial pressure:

 Focal brain dysfunction causes some symptoms.
-Focal neurologic deficits, endocrine dysfunction, or focal seizures (sometimes with secondary generalization) may develop depending on the tumor’s location (see Common Localizing Manifestations of Brain Tumors).
+Focal neurologic deficits, endocrine dysfunction, or focal seizures (sometimes with secondary generalization) may develop depending on the tumor’s location (see table ).
 Focal deficits often suggest the tumor’s location.
 However, sometimes focal deficits do not correspond to the tumor’s location.
 Such deficits, called false localizing signs, include the following: